-Marist Schools Australia Ltd (MSA Ltd) acknowledges the significant contribution that individual schools make to the costs of education, through the generation of private income that includes the payment of fees by families.
-In recognising the role of schools in this area, and in supporting the principle of accessibility of Catholic schools through its needs-based funding formula, MSA Ltd encourages all Marists school communities to establish fee setting, collection, concession and debt recovery practices that are consistent with access and equity priorities.
+The Catholic Education Office, Diocese of Sale (CEO Sale) acknowledges the significant contribution that individual schools make to the costs of education, through the generation of private income that includes the payment of fees by families.
+In recognising the role of schools in this area, and in supporting the principle of accessibility of Catholic schools through its needs-based funding formula, CEO Sale encourages school communities to establish fee setting, collection, concession and debt recovery practices that are consistent with access and equity priorities.